 How to Request a Background Check

 The hiring department reviews any criminal history that was disclosed by the applicant and takes any relevant criminal history into consideration in the hiring decision.
-Human Resource Services will review any information found on the official criminal record, and communicate the findings to the hiring department.
+Human Resources will review any information found on the official criminal record, and communicate the findings to the hiring department.
 Conviction information must be considered on a case-by-case basis taking into consideration the type and severity of the offense, the time passed since the offense, and whether the offense is relevant to the duties of the position.
 An individual cannot automatically be excluded from hire because he or she has a previous conviction.
 Please refer to the page Review Criminal History and Relevance to Job Requirements for detailed information before disqualifying a candidate based upon criminal history.

 Verifying Applicant Identity